Dicklesworthstone/letter_learning_game/README.md

 # 🌟 Learn Your Letters! 🌟
 ### A Modern Educational Game with Professional Design and Advanced Learning Features

 Welcome to **Learn Your Letters!** - a sophisticated educational web application that helps children master the alphabet through interactive games, adaptive learning, and beautiful modern design.
-Created with love by Jeffrey Emanuel for his own children and made freely available to all families worldwide.
+Created by Jeffrey Emanuel for his own children and made freely available to all families worldwide.

 ## 🎮 What is This?

-This is a premium single-page web application that teaches letter recognition through gamified learning with modern UI/UX design, comprehensive accessibility features, daily streak tracking, and adaptive difficulty progression.
+This is a premium single-page web application that teaches letter recognition through gamified learning with modern UI/UX design, comprehensive accessibility features, daily streak tracking, player profiles, and adaptive difficulty progression.
 Built with cutting-edge web technologies, it delivers a native app experience on any device - tablets, phones, computers, and classroom smart boards!

 ### Core Philosophy
 The foundation of this project is **"Professional Learning Through Play"**.
 We believe educational tools should be as polished and engaging as commercial apps, with beautiful design, smooth animations, and thoughtful user experience that makes learning irresistible.